Drop-Down Navigation Menu

 - 1966 – 1996 Mrs Joan Law Teacher.
 She also did supply teaching at other schools

 - 1967 – 1970 Miss H Bland Teacher.
-Left the same time as Mrs Foster. £6 raised for leaving gift
+Left at the same time as Mrs Foster (infants) after 3 years. £6 raised for leaving gift

 - 1970 – 1980 Mrs Lois M Lowe (Headmistress) Died suddenly April 10 1980